 Is my project eligible?

-The Gucci Tribeca Documentary Fund is seeking feature-length documentaries that are in the advanced stages of development, production or post-production with the intended premiere exhibition date being after August 2018.
+The Gucci Tribeca Documentary Fund with support from the Oath Foundation is seeking feature-length documentaries that are in the advanced stages of development, production or post-production with the intended premiere exhibition date being after August 2018.
 Eligible films highlight the most critical, important stories affecting the world we live in today in a humanizing, illuminating manner.
 We are looking for films which challenge the status quo not just as pertains to subject matter, but also in form.
 Films should also be commercially viable and resonate with a mainstream U.S. audience.

 More than half of the projects supported will spotlight the lives of women and youth around the globe, and illuminate the ways they are working to improve their communities, their futures and the world.
 We are looking for applicants whose stories: explore the biggest issues impacting women and youth; highlight the extraordinary ways they are overcoming these challenges; celebrate the acts of courage, compassion and strength that are driving change; showcase using innovation for good; and honor and salute women leaders who are making a difference.

 What are some examples of films that would qualify for funding?

 Please refer to our previous grantees to get an idea of the types of films we fund.

 In order to be eligible, what anticipated length should my film be?

 The Fund is designed to support feature-length films with an intended length of at least 70 minutes.

 Are films in development or early in production eligible for the Fund?

 Yes, we do consider films that are in late stages of development and early production.
 However, you must have enough “A” footage shot to suitably show character development and story flow in no less than 7 minutes.